hpolthof/laravel-translations-db/readme.md

 ```

 And that's all there is to it!

+## Usage
+You can just start using translations as you would normaly do with the Laravels default package.
+The functions ```trans()``` and ```Lang::get()``` can be used as you normaly would.
+> For more information about Localization and the usage of these functions, please refer to the [Documentation](http://laravel.com/docs/5.1/localization) on the mather.

+### Files are still possible
+The usage of translation files is however still possible.
+Every translation prefixed by a namespace is parsed through the old
+TranslationServiceProvider.
+This is needed for external packages that come with there own translation files.
+But in general
+you shouldn't be bothered by this.

 ## Web interface
 To prevent you from having to access the database for every translation, a web interface is available to manager your